Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

 The main bits that we are concerned about in TCCR1B are the clock select or CS bits.
 These bits allow us to define how quickly the timer will increment and ultimately how long it takes to overflow.
 The options for this are all based on the system clock signal coming from the microcontroller or an external clock source as indicated in Figure 3.
 You will need to select the appropriate combination for the bits in order to configure the timer for your desired delay.
 For example, if the pre-scale value of 256 is chosen with a system clock frequency of 16 MHz, the clock frequency for the timer will effectively be 62.5 KHz and result in a maximum delay of 1.0486 seconds.

 The last of the registers that you will need to become familiar with are the timer counter registers (TCNT1H and TCNT1L) and the timer interrupt flag register (TIFR1).
-They are relatively self explanatory, with the timer counter registers holding the current value before the next increment and the timer interrupt flag register holds the status of the flags.
+They are relatively self explanatory, with the timer counter registers holding the current value before the next increment while the timer interrupt flag register has the current value of the overflow flag (TOV1).
 We are mainly concerned with the TOV1 bit which indicates if the timer has overflowed (becomes 1) or not.
 One important thing to keep in mind is that the timer does not automatically tell the microcontroller that the overflow has occurred unless the corresponding interrupt was configured.
 If that has not been set, the microcontroller will only know that the timer is finished when it is programmed to check the value of the TOV1 bit.

 Understanding how the Timer 1 Overflow Interrupt works